davidegreenwald/WordPress-Armory/readme.md

 ### Structure:
 This project borrows from Mark Jaquith's WordPress Skeleton and techniques such as Roots.io's Bedrock.
 The goal is to provide easier organization, version control, and deployment by giving WordPress core its own folder separate from content files.

 WordPress Armory splits local and production credentials into individual, separate config files, allowing `wp-config.php` to be version-controlled and safely deployed between sites.
+The credential files have been moved above the `public_html` website directory into the `config` folder, adding a layer of security and simplifying Git, deployment, and back-ups.
 Make sure `config-local.php` stays on your local machine and you're all set.

+Using this system for local development requires virtual hosts.
+You'll run into file path and root directory issues, if, say, you're running multiple sites in your /localhost folder with the free version of MAMP.
+Here's a [tutorial](https://www.rawkblog.com/2017/12/improve-mamp-for-wordpress-local-dev-with-3-upgrades/) on setting up virtual hosts with Apache and MAMP on macOS.

+Thanks to Reddit's [ssnepenthe](https://www.reddit.com/user/ssnepenthe) for the directory structure advice.

 ### Security
 WordPress Armory comes with built-in best practices for `wp-config` and Apache server `.htaccess` files.
 Check the files for the directives and documentation.